We are reader-supported. When you buy through links on our site, we may earn an affiliate commission.

 Living in a big city isn’t all about glitz and glam.
 It’s an experience some people couldn’t imagine living without, but it repels others.
 Often, it’s a subject that people in your life will have strong opinions about, and it can be hard to cut through the noise.

-In the end, there’s no right or wrong answer when it comes to your lifestyle.
-If living in the city has advantages you’re drawn to, then it’s worth overcoming some of the obstacles you might be dealing with.
-And if suburban or rural life provides a stability and peace of mind you crave, then there’s nothing wrong with avoiding the crowds.
-Living in a big city has pluses and minuses, and hopefully we’ve helped you figure out which approach works best for you.
+And if suburban or rural life provides the stability and peace of mind you crave, then there’s nothing wrong with avoiding the crowds.
+Living in a big city has pluses and minuses, and hopefully, we’ve helped you figure out which approach works best for you.